yanneta/bbai_deep_learning/HWs/HW2/README.md

 A short reflection: What worked best?
 Why?

 ##  Deliverables
-ner_utils.py: functions and classes (encoding, dataset, model, training)
+`ner_utils.py`: functions and classes (encoding, dataset, model, training)

-ner_hw.ipynb: your notebook with experiments, results, and commentary
+`ner_experiments.ipynb`: your notebook with experiments, results, and commentary

 (Optional) plots/ folder with charts of accuracy/loss